casundra/MakingEmbeddedSystemsClass/Final Project/README.md

 ### Misc Thoughts:
 I want to make this code easily extensible so more LED strips can be controlled.
 I'm not sure how to do this without the use of C++ classes.
 In that case, each LED strip could be a class and initialization could be handled upon declaration.
 It seems like with just using structures, there's a lot of manual stuff that needs to be added when a new strip is added.
 I've tried to make it so that palled.h is the only file that needs additions, along with intitial declaration in main.c.

 Haha oh shit maths.
 I really didn't think this whole color wheel aspect through very well, thinking I was going to be able to bracket colors easily with comparisons in order to place them on the color wheel.
 Turns out that it's a lot more complicated to go from RGB to color wheel position.
 I mean, I should have figured that it was more trig-happy with the whole wheel thing.
+Anyway, ended up doing a lot of color space transformations.
+Fortunately, the hue in HSL colorspace is basically just the position around the color wheel.
+Now that I've read about HSV colorspace, I kind of want to try that one out.
+I also want to get rid of the deadspace around 0 brightness.
+There's too much.

 Excellent step by step process from this article: https://www.niwa.nu/2013/05/math-behind-colorspace-conversions-rgb-hsl/